England's penalty secrets: How Gareth Southgate's side became the best-prepared side at Euro 2024 for spot-kicks

 "The key to fix that is to give the players more time in the game and to some extent, Southgate did that."

 Now the cat is out of the bag.
-Netherlands have had five days to work out how to disrupt England's best-laid plans from the spot, should it get that far.
+Spain will have had eight days to work out how to disrupt these best-laid plans from the spot, should it get that far.

 But with England’s comfort of knowing they have done everything they can to prepare ahead of time, will it be enough?